JoshData/jot/README.md

 be represented in JSON, this provides a superset of plain text collaboration functionality.

-This library:

-* Models atomic changes to JSON data structures (operations).
-* Inverts, composes, and rebases operations (transformations).
-* (experimental) Manages real-time collaborations between two or more users.
-* (highly experimental) Provides example client/server code and a working example.

-There's no UI here, except in the example.
+This library models atomic changes to JSON data structures (operations over numbers, strings, arrays, and objects) and inverts, composes, and rebases those operations (transformations).
+There is no UI or collaboration framework here.

 Introduction
 ------------